Movicol for constipation

 - If your child is sick less than 30 minutes after having a dose of Movicol, give them the same dose again.

-- If your child is sick more than 30 minutes after having a dose, you do not need to give them another dose.
-Wait at least 4 hours before giving any more Movicol.
+- If your child is sick more than 30 minutes after having a dose of Movicol, do not give them another dose.
+Wait until the next normal dose.

 What if I forget to give it?